Methamphetamine Crimes in Florida

 - Enhanced Methamphetamine Penalties in Florida

 - Methamphetamine Information Center

-Possession of Methamphetamine - Under Florida Statute § 893.13(6)(a), the possession of a controlled substance such as methamphetamine without a valid prescription, except by a physician or pharmacist, is a third degree felony.
-A third degree felony is punishable by up to five years in prison an a $5.000 fine.
+Possession of Methamphetamine – Under Florida Statute § 893.13(6)(a), the possession of a controlled substance such as methamphetamine without a valid prescription, except by a physician or pharmacist, is a third-degree felony.
+A third-degree felony is punishable by up to five years in prison and a $5.000 fine.
 The elements of possession of a controlled substance include: